7 Nonprofit Annual Report Essentials for Next Year

 • Use a pie chart to show the breakdown of your budget in different segments.

-These charts are easy to understand and interpret, and will allow your constituents to appreciate your transparency as well as increase their confidence in your nonprofit’s ability to positively manage money in order to better the community.
+These charts are easy to understand and interpret and will allow your constituents to appreciate your transparency as well as increase their confidence in your nonprofit’s ability to positively manage money in order to better the community.

-Thank your supporters in your annual report.
+7. Thank your supporters in your annual report.

-All of your donors are probably aware how grateful your whole team is to them for helping your organization.
+No nonprofit annual report would be complete without a section for thanking your donors.
+All of your donors are probably aware of how grateful your whole team is to them for helping your organization.
 But thanking them publicly in your annual report is another great way to express your gratitude and make them feel appreciated.

 Don’t feel as though you have to keep your appreciation limited to this one section—it should be apparent throughout your entire report.
 But this is the section where you can individually name your donors and dedicate some page space to them.
+There are a few different ways to build a thank-you section:

 • Name everyone who donated to your organization